AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-when-validating-fastly-credentials.md

     >
     >Never share any passwords or valid/active API tokens directly in the ticket as we will have to revoke the current token and generate a new one for security reasons.

 1. If the command doesn't return the error, make sure that you are running the newest version of the [!DNL Fastly] extension.
-If you are on an older version prior to 1.2.203, you must first click on `Save Config` before you can test the credentials.
+If you are on an older version prior to 1.2.203, you must first click on [!UICONTROL Save Config] before you can test the credentials.

 ## Related readings in our developer documentation: